r-grandorder/tri-hermes/en/pages/Interludes/Lakshmibai.md

 **Jeanne:**
 I see.
-----If you could, please teach those two how to make a garland too.
+-If you could, please teach those two how to make a garland too.